South-East Asia and China Food and Mouth Disease (SEACFMD) Campaign

 China (People’s Rep. of), India, Thailand

-For more information: Official WOAH statuses in respect of FMD
+For more information: Official WOAH status with respect to FMD

 In Asia and the Pacific region, there are 3 WOAH Reference Laboratories for FMD, which are in China, Korea(RO) and Thailand.
 They provide technical advice and can offer training opportunities for personnel from WOAH Members.
 They coordinate studies to progress scientific and technical understanding and capacity building in collaboration with other laboratories or organisations, including through the Laboratory Twinning programmes.
 Members in the Asia and Pacific Region have been submitting FMD samples (free-of-cost) for disease confirmation and molecular characterization to Reference Laboratories.
 This has greatly strengthened surveillance, diagnosis and implementation of control activities.